Skip to main content

 Summary

-This bill would also change the deadline for printing and distribution of official ballots and election supplies to 28 days prior to the general municipal election, or 10 days after the election in the case of a runoff municipal election.
+• The official ballots and election supplies must be printed and distributed 28 days before the general municipal election, or 10 days after a runoff election.

-This bill would require the city clerk in every municipality to notify the Secretary of State in writing of any special or regularly scheduled municipal election.
+• The city clerk in every municipality must notify the Secretary of State in writing of any special or regularly scheduled municipal election.

 Bill Actions